How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 What about buying used equipment instead?

 Used compact tractors have gotten harder to find and more expensive.
-Good used units are selling closer to retail than they did two years ago because buyers are looking for alternatives to new equipment pricing.
+Good used units are selling closer to retail than they did two or three years ago because buyers are looking for alternatives to new equipment pricing.
 If you go used, budget serious time and money for a thorough inspection—a cheap tractor with hidden problems will cost you more than paying current market price for a good one.

 Why do I see different prices for the same tractor model?